 The blade is sharpened on the inferior side.
 That said, the blade features both a smooth edge and a serrated edge on the same side.
 The teeth are located near the handle which gives you better leverage and control when cutting ropes.

 The handle is rubberized and has very dense texturing.
 Needless to say, the grip is very good under these circumstances.
-At the base, there is a striking pommel which can easily shatter debris, shells, or end a fish’s suffering quickly.
+At the base, there is a striking pommel that can easily shatter debris, shells, or end a fish’s suffering quickly.

 So how do you protect yourself from the pointed tip?
 The trick is to make good use of the MOLLE sheath.
 Since you can place it both horizontally and vertically on the vest, belt, or on to a leg strap, it’s up to you to make a good judgment call.